Nutbush City Limits: Recording and release

 Produced by Ike Turner, "Nutbush City Limits" was recorded at the Turners' Bolic Sound recording studio in Inglewood, California in May 1973.
 The song is characterized by inventive guitar sounds, a clavinet, a substantial Moog synthesizer solo by Ike, and a funky brass section.

 Typical of the period, none of the session musicians who contributed to "Nutbush City Limits" were given specific mention in the song credits.
 Alan Krigger, the future drummer of Giuffria, claimed being the drummer in an interview.
-It has been rumored for years that Marc Bolan, frontman for the glam rock band T. Rex, played guitar on the track.
+It has been rumored for years that Marc Bolan, frontman and guitarist of the glam rock band T. Rex, played the distinctive guitar part on the track.
 Gloria Jones, his girlfriend at the time—who herself provided backing vocals for Ike & Tina Turner during the 1960s—asserted that this was the case in the 2007 BBC4 documentary Marc Bolan: The Final Word.
 This claim is bolstered by the fact that Bolan toured the U.S. extensively and resided in the Los Angeles area during the mid-1970s, and is also acknowledged to have played on the Ike & Tina Turner singles "Sexy Ida (Part 2)" and "Baby—Get It On".
 However, a 2008 Ebony magazine article about Ike Turner's death identified James "Bino" Lewis, then a member of Ike & Tina's backing band Kings of Rhythm, as the guitarist.
-It has also been suggested that James Lewis is the guitarist on "Baby—Get It On".
-But there are two guitars on that track: fuzz rhythm centre pan (which could be Bolan), with wah-wah guitar in the right channel, very typical of Afro-American playing like Lewis's.
+It has also been suggested that James Lewis is the guitarist on "Baby, Get It On".
+There are likewise two guitars on that track: a rhythm guitar track with a fuzz effect in the centre pan (often theorised to be inspired by Bolan), with a quieter lead guitar track featuring a wah-wah effect panned in the right channel, which is more stylistically typical of 1970s R&B session musicians like Lewis and regular Kings of Rhythm guitarist Jackie Clark.

-Originally released as a single on United Artists Records in August 1973, it's one of the last hits that husband-wife R&B duo Ike & Tina Turner released together.
+Originally released as a single on United Artists Records in August 1973, it was one of the last hit singles released by Ike & Tina Turner as a duo.

 In 1984, a live version of "Nutbush City Limits" was released as the b-side of Tina Turner's single "Private Dancer" (the fourth U.S. single released from her "Private Dancer" album).
 This is a different version from the 1988 live version of the song, released as single in Europe, from her Break Every Rule world tour.